 Apparently the chemistry of Paré and Heidi von Palleske was so great after their double whammy of Strip Search (1997) and 2013: The Deadly Wake (1997) it was decided that they should appear again together in this flick.
 They should have quit while they were ahead.

 This has a direct-to-cable feel and is an example of a movie that has a short running time but feels much longer.
 The effects make the asteroid in question look like a gigantic piece of burnt toast and it occurred to us that the entire movie is like one big piece of burnt toast.

 "His Vengeance Is Cutting Edge." -Troy Nikolo Ashford

 "Our destiny is not by chance...it's by choice" - Troy "Nicolo" Ashford

 "I made my choice..."
 The saga begins... - Troy N. Ashford

 "The most riveting independent action film of the year!"

 - Karen Hyatt, Midtown Projection

 Razor Sharpe is a shot-on-video vanity project for one Troy Nikolo Ashford.
-Some of his many credits in the movie (writer, stunts, producer, director, etc., his middle name is spelled "Nicolo" with a C, other times "Nikolo" with a K).
+For some of his many credits in the movie (writer, stunts, producer, director, etc., his middle name is spelled "Nicolo" with a C, other times it is "Nikolo" with a K).

 It is extremely admirable that TNA (Troy Nikolo Ashford, not the wrestling organization) was able to film this and get it out there.
 Sure, it's mainly a non-professional production, but somehow he actually got it out there and in to stores.
 That is very commendable.